unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wondrous item, uncommon_

 This gem contains a mote of elemental energy.
-When you use an action to break the gem, an elemental is summoned as if you had cast the _conjure elemental_ spell, and the gem’s magic is lost.
+When you use an action to break the gem, an elemental is summoned as if you had cast the _conjure elemental_ spell, and the gem’s tek is lost.
 The type of gem determines the elemental summoned by the spell.

 | Gem            | Summoned Elemental |
 |----------------|--------------------|